PyMoDAQ/PyMoDAQ/docs/src/tutorials/pluginless_leco_communication.rst

 .. _plugin_external_to_pymodaq:

-Communication with devices outside of PyMoDAQ
+Communication With Devices Outside of PyMoDAQ
 =============================================
 The preferred way of using a detector or an actuator with PyMoDAQ is of course to implement its instrument plugin, as explained :ref:`in the plugin development page<plugin_development>`.